Data Modeling Interview Questions

 What does a data modeling interview question actually look like?+

 A vague business scenario: 'model the data for an e-commerce analytics team', 'design a schema for a payments ledger', 'model a ride-sharing platform'.
-Your job is to pin the grain, sketch a star schema, defend the SCD type, and survive the follow-ups when the interviewer changes the requirement mid-round.
+You pin the grain, sketch a star, defend the SCD type on each dimension, and then survive the follow-ups when the interviewer changes the requirement mid-round.

 Kimball or Inmon?+

-Kimball (star schema, dimensional modeling) is the default for analytics in 2026.
-Most companies hiring data engineers use a Kimball-style warehouse, even when they call it a lakehouse.
-Inmon (3NF, atomic data, then build marts) is rare in interviews and almost never the right answer unless the interviewer specifically asks for 3NF.
+Kimball (star schema, dimensional modeling) is the analytics default in 2026, and it is what most companies hiring data engineers actually run, even when the deck says 'lakehouse'.
+Inmon (3NF atomic core, then marts) almost never wins an interview unless the interviewer specifically asks you to normalize.

-Only for senior roles at financial services, insurance, healthcare, or government.
-If asked, name the three components (hubs, links, satellites) and move on.
-Don't propose Data Vault for a generic e-commerce problem; it reads as showing off.
+Only for senior roles in finance, insurance, healthcare, or government.
+If it comes up, name the three pieces (hubs, links, satellites), say why governance and parallel ingestion drive it, and add that you would still put a Kimball layer on top.
+Proposing Data Vault for a generic e-commerce prompt reads as showing off.

 How detailed should my schema diagram be?+

-Tables, columns, types (string, int, decimal, timestamp), primary keys, foreign keys, SCD type on each dimension.
-Don't write CREATE TABLE statements unless asked.
-Boxes and lines are fine.
-The diagram exists to support your tradeoff discussion, not to be a production deliverable.
+Tables, columns, types (string, int, decimal, timestamp), primary keys, foreign keys, and the SCD type on each dimension.
+Skip CREATE TABLE statements unless asked.
+Boxes and lines are fine; the diagram exists to anchor your tradeoff discussion, not to be a production artifact.

 What if I don't finish drawing in time?+

-Get the fact table grain and the main dimensions on the board.
-Verbalize the rest.
-The interviewer is assessing your reasoning, not your drawing speed.
-A clear partial diagram with a clear verbal completion beats a rushed full one.
+Get the fact grain and the main dimensions on the board and verbalize the rest.
+The interviewer is grading reasoning, not drawing speed.
+A clear partial diagram finished out loud beats a rushed complete one every time.

-Is medallion architecture the same as star schema?+
+Is medallion architecture the same thing as a star schema?+

-No, and confusing them is a category error.
-Medallion is a layering strategy (bronze raw, silver cleaned, gold business-ready).
-Star schema is a modeling pattern that usually lives in the gold layer.
-Use both terms correctly to signal current-decade fluency.
+No, and conflating them is a tell.
+Medallion is a layering strategy (bronze raw, silver cleaned, gold business-ready); star schema is a modeling pattern that usually lives in gold.
+Using both terms correctly signals you have worked in a current-decade stack.

 02 / Why practice